 Naomi has been part of the MBA Lawyers team as a paralegal since 2019.
 She was integral in ensuring the firm was ready for the technological challenges that COVID-19 brought.

-“I am proud to have spearheading multiple platform coding training, liaising with IT providers to integrate new coding platforms into our existing systems and ensured support for staff working from home and navigating digital court,” she said.
+“I am proud to have spearheaded multiple platform coding training, liaised with IT providers to integrate new coding platforms into our existing systems and ensured support for staff working from home and navigating digital court,” she said.

-“Ensuring every team member has access to, and the knowledge to utilise the technology available to them has been very important to me.”
+“Ensuring every team member has access to, and the knowledge to utilise, the technology available to them is very important to me.”

 The Women in Law Awards claim to be one of the legal profession’s most prestigious accolades.
 The awards pinpoint professional development and innovation, showcasing the individuals and firms who are leading the way in the industry.